Software tool-set for automated quantum system identification and device bring up: Model Learning

 \subsection{The Dataset}

 The dataset for learning model parameters can be generated from any experiment that can be reproduced in simulation.
-For this example, we consider the data from the ORBIT Calibration step, during which we obtained pairs of gate sequences and corresponding measurement results.
-The data is stored as key-value pairs in the format shown in Table \ref{tab:dataset}.
-Except the \texttt{params} column, all others have as many entries as the number of sequences in the ORBIT calibration run, with each sequence consisting of a series of gates.
+For this example, we consider the data (stored a key-value pairs) from the ORBIT Calibration step, during which we obtained pairs of gate sequences and corresponding measurement results.

 In Table \ref{tab:dataset}, \texttt{params} is the parameters of the pulse during that specific run and \texttt{seqs} stores the exact ORBIT sequence that was used; while \texttt{results}, \texttt{results\_std} and \texttt{shots} tell us about the measurement outcome, standard deviation and number of shots respectively.
 The dataset also has the required metadata, such as the \texttt{opt\_map} which contains information about the specific pulse parameters being optimized during that calibration run.